SkyLine (Frankfurt): Separation of airside and landside areas

-The two-car trainsets each have a "transit" car and a "domestic" car.
+The two-car trainsets of the first line each have a "transit" car and a "domestic" car.
 The western car is for landside visitors, Schengen connections and passengers starting/ending their journeys in Frankfurt.
-The eastern car, on the other hand, is only accessible to non-Schengen transfer passengers (non-Schengen - non-Schengen connections).
+The eastern car, on the other hand, is only accessible to non-Schengen transfer passengers (non-Schengen – non-Schengen connections).
 With the exception of Terminal 1, Concourse C station, all stations have a central platform and two side platforms each (Spanish solution of sorts).

 The two cars open their doors to different sides.
 One side of the platform is the Schengen side, while the other side is the non-Schengen side.
 Since the SkyLine transports passengers that have not gone through border control to enter the Schengen area and the tracks pass by restricted areas, part of the tracks is fenced off with razor wire.